 Yes, if your teenage child is older than 16 years of age.

-Yes, memberships offer a great value and help you save with each visit.
-You may purchase a membership online, when you arrive or save your receipt and apply your admission to the purchase of a membership if purchased on the same day as your visit.
+Yes, memberships offer great value and help you save with each visit.
+You may purchase a membership online, when you arrive, or save your receipt and apply your admission to the purchase of a membership if purchased on the same day as your visit.

 Memberships can only be used by the individuals listed on the membership card.
-The cardholder(s) must be present for the visit to receive the benefits of membership.
 You must present photo identification along with your membership card to receive free admission.

 Basic memberships are not tax-deductible.